ofajardo/pyreadr/README.md

 pandas dataframes.
 It does not need to have R or other external dependencies installed.
 <br>

-It can read mainly R data frames.
-Support for other kind of R objects is limited, particularly R lists and R S4 objects (such as those from Bioconductor) are not supported.
-Please read the Known limitations section for more information.
+**It can read mainly R data frames.
+Support for other kind of R objects is limited.
+R lists and R S4 objects (such as those from Bioconductor) are not supported.
+Please read the Known limitations section for more information.**
 <br>

 This package is based on the [librdata](https://github.com/WizardMac/librdata) C library by